 This course investigates strategies for looking at culture by studying our visual environment and its forms of communication such as art, television, film, advertising, the internet, and video games.
 We develop a critical framework for understanding and deconstructing images, beginning with a Western historical foundation and expanding to other viewpoints.

-Within the vast field of visual culture, we will explore three general areas: analogue and digital photography, print culture, and cinema (non digital).
-Your research papers may investigate other areas within visual culture that the course does not directly address.
+The lecture themes/topics are listed on pbworks.
+Within the vast field of visual culture, we will explore four general areas: analogue and digital photography, print culture, cinema (non digital), and public art.